 Start with the Biggest Keyword

 You can use Google Trends to find trending keywords, but you need to start somewhere.
-Entering the biggest and most generic keyword will give you the broadest picture of the trend landscape.
+Entering the biggest and most generic keyword will give you the broadest picture of the trend landscape, however, keyword research for B2B is slightly different.
 For example, if you’re a high-end women’s clothing retailer, you can use terms like “women’s designer wear” or “women’s fashion” to find the trending keywords.

 Once you type in the keyword, you can refine the search by geographical location, timeline, category, and search option.
 The result page will reveal Interest by region, Interest over time, related topics, and related queries.